sketch-of-an-elephant/category-theory/README.md

 **Topics:**
 - The definition of a category, its philosophical motivations, and examples
 - Initial objects and products
-- Exponential objects
 - Functors
 - Natural transformations
+- Universal constructions via functors
 - Adjointness
+- Exponential objects

 ---